justnudge/twitter-widget/README.md

 Twitter widget for IBM Connections
 ========
+The Twitter Widget for IBM Connection is a widget that displays a user's twitter feed into their project in IBM Connections.
+Once installed this widget looks like this:

+Installation
+===
 To install the Twitter Widget for IBM Connections you need to do the following:

 1. Add the Twitter field into the data model for the profiles.